28 Incredible Borneo Animals and best places to see Borneo wildlife

 As a result, the forest retains its wild nature.
 It provides habitat for an impressive 75% of mammal species in Sabah, including all five species of Borneo’s wild cats.

 I have not seen such a high diversity of wildlife anywhere else in Asia.
-It is the best place in South East Asia for spotting the rarer species, like the Clouded leopard, Marble cat, and Otter civet, as well as Bornean Orangutans and Borneo Pygmy elephants.
+It is the best place in Southeast Asia for spotting rarer species, like the Clouded leopard, Marble cat, and Otter civet, as well as Bornean Orangutans and Borneo Pygmy elephants.

 The main accommodation option in Deramakot is the three-bedroom chalets that come equipped with hot water showers and air-conditioning.